 2.3.3.2 T.-S. K 1.120

-T.-S. K 1.37 consists of one folio that only displays writing on one side.
-Due to paleographic reasons, the oriental semi-square script can be dated to the 10th century (Schäfer et al. 1997, p.
+T.-S. K 1.37 consists of one folio that displays writing only on one side.
+Due to paleographic considerations, the oriental semi-square script can be dated to the 10th century (Schäfer et al. 1997, p.
 60).
-The first part of text is written in a Hebrew-Aramaic mixed language, whereas the second part should be considered entirely Hebrew.
+The first part of the text is written in a Hebrew-Aramaic mixed language, whereas the second part should be considered entirely Hebrew.
 The term קיבלוה is used twice in this fragment as a heading for a subsequent magical recipe, namely in 1a/2 and 1a/10.